huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-user-profile/user-profile-details.md

 ### Extra IDs
 In this section you can ask users for some additional identification details that might be useful for their care team:
-- **NHS ID** - National healthcare ID for UK residents
+- **NHS ID** - National healthcare ID for UK residents.
-- **Fenland cohort ID** - This is specifically for those patients participating in the Fenland study
+- **Fenland cohort ID** - This is specifically for those patients participating in the Fenland study.
-- **Insurance number** - For medical insurance
+- **Insurance number** - For medical insurance.
 - **WeChat** - Patients can also connect their healthcare data from their WeChat account.
 Providing their ID helps care teams to connect with that data.
 - **AliveCor ID** - This is an ECG device that users can connect to their account via Kardia to provide readings.
 The user ID is useful for their care team to be able to track their readings.